Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 The best stabilizer choice for a bib depends largely on two factors: how densely stitched the design is and the fabric from which the bib is made.
 Some bib varieties will need a stabilizer on both the front and back of the bib.
-Here’s how you’ll determine what you need to stitch your bib!
-(And if you’re completely new to embroidery, here are two helpful tutorials I’ve written: how to use an embroidery machine and how to pick the best stabilizer for your embroidery project.)
+(If you’re completely new to embroidery, here are two helpful tutorials I’ve written: how to use an embroidery machine and how to pick the best stabilizer for your embroidery project.)

 Stabilizer on the Back

-If you are embroidering on a stretchy and thus “unstable” knit bib, your best bet is going to be a cut-away or PolyMesh stabilizer.
+If you are embroidering on a stretchy and thus “unstable” knit bib, your best bet is going to be a cut-away or no-show mesh stabilizer.
 This will provide stability for the bib during the embroidery process and keep it from curling and puckering after repeated washings.

 If you are using a stable, woven fabric for your bib (ex: quilting cotton), you have your choice of stabilizers!
 You can try a tear-away or even wash-away stabilizer on the back.

-If you’re going to use a very dense design with a larger stitch count, you should use PolyMesh or cut-away stabilizer regardless of the bib fabric type.
+If you’re going to use a very dense design with a larger stitch count, you should use no-show mesh (PolyMesh) or cut-away stabilizer regardless of the bib fabric type.
 If one layer of cut-away isn’t enough, you can try two layers or float an extra layer of stabilizer underneath one hooped piece.
-For bibs, I like to use PolyMesh stabilizer because it is a little sheerer than cut-away and less obtrusive on the back.
+For bibs, I like to use no-show mesh stabilizer because it is a little sheerer than cut-away and less obtrusive on the back.
 When using two layers, it helps to arrange the two pieces perpendicular to each other to get the best stabilization.